mustafa-kamel/rails-chat/README.md

 After all containers starts you should now run the database migrations.
 * You can do that simply by visiting [localhost:3000](localhost:3000) from you browser and click on Run pending migrations.

-* Or open your terminal and run to list the running containers.
+* Or open your terminal and run the following command to list the running containers.
 ```bash
 docker ps
 ```